 - Steering wheel facing upwards and forwards.

-- Push the seat forwards to your feet can push the clutch pedal and accelerator pedal comfortably without having to reach out for it.
+- Push the seat forward to your feet can push the clutch pedal and accelerator pedal comfortably without having to reach out for it.

 - There should be a slight gap between the back of your knees and the edge of the seat.